miklevin/MikeLev.in/_posts/2024-09-26-theres-no-home-like-nix.md

 serve()
 ```

+## The Rise of Interpreted Languages in Web Development

 Look, no JavaScript!
 And no CSS for that matter.
 And no build procedure.
 Just
 change the code in the file, go refresh the page, see your changes!
 This is the
 "build vs. no-build" or "compiled vs. interpreted" debate in web development.